sidfishus/distributedspa/README.md

 Projects:

 Client: A modern Javascript React SPA which calls a protected external web API.
-When not logged in redirects to the identity server.
+When not logged in redirects to the identity server for logging in.

 Features:
   - ASP .NET MVC Core 2.2 for hosting the static front end files.